EndPointCorp/end-point-blog/2009/08/20/text-sequences.html.md

  rRwJ6
 ```

 There is one more quick optimization we could make.
 Since the %_SHARED hash is available across our session, there is no need to do anything in the function more than once if we can cache it away.
-In this case, we'll cache away the server information we look up, the database handle, and the prepares.
+In this case, we’ll cache away the server information we look up, the database handle, and the prepares.
 Our final function looks like this:

 ```sql
 CREATE OR REPLACE FUNCTION nextvalalpha(TEXT)